 ‘Sing’ provides the standout song on offer, and is arguably the band’s best track in quite some time.
 Layers of vibrant ringing guitar work ebb and flow, as they emphatically nail the crescendo into the chorus that ticks almost every box of “Brit Rock” done right.
 A simple, memorable and hugely infectious hook, that’s emotive and truly feelgood, it shows just how good Deaf Havana are on their day.

 Deaf Havana don’t exactly tear up the playbook on ‘All These Countless Nights’, but it certainly plays to their strengths.
 Their bluesy, Americana-influenced take on the tried and tested “Brit Rock” sound is as distinctive and well-crafted as ever, and resonates with a heart, soul and integrity that many of Deaf Havana’s more consistently popular peers often lack.

-‘All These Countless Nights – Reworked’ by Deaf Havana is out now on SO Recordings.
+‘All These Countless Nights’ by Deaf Havana is released on 27th January on SO Recordings.